 Cover photo from Ashton Kutcher’s Senate hearing, C-SPAN’s YouTube.
 5 minute read.

-FTND note: by shining a spotlight on these celebrities’ projects to raise awareness on trafficking, we are not implying endorsement or making statements of support for their personal work or other projects.
+FTND note: by shining a spotlight on these celebrities’ projects to raise awareness on trafficking, we are not implying an endorsement or making statements of support for their personal work or other projects.

 “Today you can go online and buy a child for sex.
 It’s as easy as ordering a pizza.”